rodkranz/ff/README.md

 ### Parameter -f

-With parameter `-f` will filter by file names.
+Parameter `-f` of file, this parameter you will define the name of file  that you should like to filter

 	$ ff -f css